-During one football game against robots from another university, the Carnegie Mellon team scored on a particular play.
+During one soccer game against robots from another university, the Carnegie Mellon team scored on a particular play.
 That sent a positive signal to the robot's computers, which are designed to reward success and discourage failures in the game.

 Her robots then tried the play again - and scored again.
-It turned out they had discovered a programing flaw in the other team of robots, just like some sports teams find a flaw in their opponents.
+It turned out they had discovered a programming flaw in the other team of robots, just like some sports teams find a flaw in their opponents.

 In the second half Velosa's robot's kept using the same play, scoring every time, and thus reinforcing the tendency to try the play over and over.
 The robots crushed the other team.

 "It was programmed by me, but it looked to me as if they learned," she said.
 "I believe we are much closer to having robots be able to coexist with humans.
-The beautiful thing is you see the robots learning.
+The beautiful thing is you see the robots learning."